AccelByte/go-restful-plugins/pkg/logger/log/README.md

   Enable capture response body in full access log mode.
 Default: `true`

-### Filter sensitive field(s) in request body or response body
+### Filter sensitive/PII field(s) in request body or response body

-Some endpoint might have sensitive field value in its query params, request body or response body.
+Some endpoint might have sensitive/PII field value in its query params, request body or response body.
 For security reason, those sensitive field value should be masked before it printed as a log.

 The `log.Attribute` filter can be used to define the field(s) that need to be masked.